 There was a time before the smart phone era, when farming folks used CB (citizens band radio) for mobile communications in their machinery.
 Our family used this means to direct water trucks, stage ”on the fly,” harvester offloads & to call on the “Cookie Roller” for a well deserved coffee break.
 CODE NAMES were used to differentiate individuals and to create a sense of lightheartedness amidst the daily grind of agricultural activity.
 The Allan Family homesteaded in the Cantuar region in 1906.
 My grandfather, Glenn Allan took over the family farm at a young age.
-The rarity of the “family farm” is still being honoured into the 21st Century with the care of my Father & Youngest Brother.
+The scarcity of the “family farm” is still being honoured into the 21st Century with the care of my Father & Youngest Brother.

 My grandfather was “Tumbleweed.”
 His exceptional refinement & innovative ideas inspired us to keep going, solve problems, look at things through an alternative lens & to look to the dawn of a new day.